Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • burdened heredity.

-So, gynecologists refer families planning a new pregnancy to genetics, in which a baby with a defect has already been born, in order to exclude various congenital pathologies of the unborn child.
+Thus, gynecologists refer families planning a new pregnancy to a geneticist who have previously given birth to a baby with a defect, in order to rule out various congenital pathologies of the unborn child.

 Classification